Cyber Insurance Glossary: Key Terms Explained

 CIS Controls The Center for Internet Security’s prioritized set of cybersecurity best practices.
 Carriers increasingly expect alignment with CIS Controls as a baseline condition for coverage.
 Documented compliance can accelerate underwriting, reduce sublimits, and lower premiums.

-Claims-Made Policy A policy structure in which coverage applies to claims reported during the active policy period, regardless of when the underlying incident occurred (subject to the retroactive date).
+Claims-Made Policy A policy structure in which coverage applies to claims reported during the active policy period, regardless of when the underlying incident occurred, subject to the retroactive date.
 Most cyber policies are written on a claims-made basis.

 Coverage Trigger The specific condition that must be met for a policy to respond.
 In cyber insurance, common triggers include unauthorized access, system failure, or a privacy breach event.

 Cyber Extortion Coverage for losses related to ransomware or other extortion demands made by threat actors.
 This typically includes ransom payments, negotiation costs, and incident response expenses associated with the extortion event.
+See: Does Cyber Insurance Cover Ransomware Payments?

 D

 Data Breach An incident in which unauthorized individuals access, steal, or expose sensitive or confidential data.
 A data breach can trigger multiple coverage components, including breach response, notification costs, credit monitoring, and third-party liability.
+See: Data Breach Insurance: What It Covers and What It Costs

-Data Breach Response / Breach Response Costs First-party coverage for the direct costs of responding to a data breach — including forensic investigation, legal counsel, notification to affected individuals, credit monitoring, and public relations expenses.
+Data Breach Response / Breach Response Costs First-party coverage for the direct costs of responding to a data breach, including forensic investigation, legal counsel, notification to affected individuals, credit monitoring, and public relations expenses.

 Deductible (Retention) The amount the insured is responsible for paying before the insurer’s coverage applies.
 In cyber insurance, this is often called a “retention” rather than a deductible.
 Higher retentions generally lower premiums.
+See: Cyber Insurance Deductibles and Self-Insured Retentions Explained

 E

 EDR (Endpoint Detection and Response) A security technology that monitors and responds to threats on individual devices (endpoints).
 Carriers widely consider EDR deployment a baseline underwriting requirement.
 Absence of EDR can result in higher premiums, sublimits, or declined applications.
+See: EDR and Cyber Insurance

 Errors and Omissions (E&O) See: Tech E&O.

 Exclusion A provision in the policy that explicitly removes certain events, losses, or circumstances from coverage.
 Common cyber exclusions include war and acts of terrorism, infrastructure failure by utilities, and losses arising from unpatched known vulnerabilities (varies by carrier).
+See: Cyber Insurance Exclusions: What Most Policies Won’t Cover

 F